Covariance-Controlled Adaptive Langevin Thermostat for Large-Scale Bayesian Sampling: Bayesian Sampling with Noisy Gradients

 Assuming the data are independent and identically distributed (i.i.d.), the logarithm of the likelihood can be calculated as

 where $N$ is the size of the entire dataset.

 However, as already mentioned, it is computationally infeasible to deal with the entire large-scale dataset at each timestep as would typically be required in MCMC and HMC methods.
-Instead, in order to improve the efficiency, a random (and much smaller, $n \ll N$) subset is preferred in stochastic gradient methods, in which the likelihood of the dataset for given parameters is approximated as
+Instead, in order to improve the efficiency, a random (and much smaller, i.e. $n \ll N$) subset is preferred in stochastic gradient methods, in which the likelihood of the dataset for given parameters is approximated by

 where $\{\mathbf{x}_{r_{i}}\}^{n}_{i=1}$ represents a random subset of $\mathbf{X}$.
 Thus, the ``noisy'' potential energy can be written as

 where the negative gradient of the potential is referred to as the ``noisy'' force, i.e. $\tilde{\F}(\thetaB) = -\nabla \tilde{U}(\thetaB)$.